qgis/QGIS-Enhancement-Proposals/qep-416-expression-filter.md

 For example, via "Zoom to Layer(s)".

 This can be integrated once we are able to compile the subset expression.
+In PostgreSQL e.g. in `computeExtend3D` by passing the cumpiled subset expression instead of the `filterWhereClause`.

 If this is not possible, we would need to iterate through all the fetched features, which can be a performance killer.